 Before we can fix the problem, we need a clear understanding of what it is.
-That’s why we’ve dug into the data of our Employee Engagement Surveys to get a glimpse of where employees and managers stand as they navigate this shift, together.
+That’s why we’ve dug into the data of our Employee Engagement Tool to get a glimpse of where employees and managers stand as they navigate this shift, together.

 Our goal?
 To determine the contours of how an employee’s engagement connects to their personal development, and the role of the manager in driving them forward.

 A staggering 45% of employees in our database do not agree that they have a development plan aimed at improving their skills.